 There’s no business without data.
 Every click, marketing campaign, and communication exchange, leaves a digital footprint.
-However, this constant stream of data is raw and unrefined; an untidy heap of numbers and words lacking clear direction.
+Unfortunately, this constant stream of data can be raw and unrefined; an untidy heap of numbers and words lacking clear direction.
 Trying to navigate through this unkempt data can quickly become a burden, detracting your attention from other critical tasks.

 The challenge lies in transforming this data into clear and actionable insights.
 And unfortunately, it’s not that easy.
 Let’s have a quick look at why that is so.